Amreen Dinani, MD

-Book an Appointment - Amreen Dinani, MD
+Book an Appointment - Amreen Dinani

-Amreen Dinani, MD, is an Assistant Professor in the Department of Medicine, Division of Liver Diseases.
+Amreen Dinani, MD, is an Associate Professor in the Department of Medicine, Division of Liver Diseases.
 Dr. Dinani completed her undergraduate degree in Human Biology at University of Toronto in Toronto, Canada and received her Masters in Science and Doctorate of Medicine from the American University of the Caribbean, St. Maarten.
 She completed her Internal Medicine residency at New York Hospital Queens/ New York Presbyterian Queens in Flushing, New York.
 She received her Gastroenterology training from McMaster University, Hamilton, Ontario, Canada and Hepatology training at University of Toronto, Toronto, Canada.

 Dr. Dinani is a member of many professional societies including American College of Gastroenterology and American Association of the Study of Liver Diseases.
 She introduced non-invasive markers of liver fibrosis and vibration controlled transient elastogrpahy (VCTE) during her 4 year tenure at Dartmouth Hitchcock Medical Centre, Lebanon, New Hampshire.
 She has served as an Associated Program Director to Gastroenterology Fellowship Program at New York Methodist Hospital, Brooklyn, New York.

 Dr. Dinani’s clinical and research interests are in nonalcoholic fatty liver disease (NAFLD).
 She is an investigator for many ongoing clinical trials in NALFD.